 All join host John McEuen, with his banjo, guitar, fiddle and mandolin, as they share (in front of the screen) hits and stories behind the music, leading up to this magic time when three generations came together.
 The Library of Congress inducted the multi-platinum ‘Circle’ as one of the most important American recordings (it’s also in the Grammy Hall of Fame).

-The evening’s journey leads to classic favorites and music from McEuen’s new highly praised record - Made in Brooklyn - on Chesky Records.
-(Stereophile Magazine’s Record of the Month).
-The audience will see the entire span of John McEuen’s years in music and be taken back through some of the best years of their lives.
+The evening’s journey leads to classic favorites and music from McEuen’s new highly praised record - Made in Brooklyn - on Chesky Records was Stereophile Magazine’s Record of the Month and recently honored by the Independent Music Awards as Best Americana album.
+Audiences see the entire span of John’s years in music and are taken back through some of the best years of their lives.

 Songs may include: Mr. Bojangles Some of Shelly’s Blues Keep on the Sunny Side Will the Circle Be Unbroken Dance Little Jean Long Hard Road House at Pooh Corner Wreck on the Hiway Earl’s Breakdown Way Downtown Cannonball Rag Dismal Swamp I Saw the Light Acoustic Traveller Fingerbuster Buy for Me the Rain She Darked the Sun Wildwood Flower The Grand Ole Opry Song Blue Ridge Cabin Home Okie Boogie

 *“One of the most important records to come out of Nashville...”
 Chet Flippo Rolling Stone